LIU Atlas - Crepus Culum . There are billions of stars, millions of planets, but there is only one man, Terrance McDoogal. Welcome to LIU Atlas.

 Note: This episode is presented in full screen.
 The corresponding dialogue is underneath each photo.

 Doog: "Welcome to Season #3 of LIU Atlas.
 I'm your host, Terrance "Doog" McDoogal.
 Today, we are visiting the planet Crepus Culum.
-Millions of years ago, Crepus Culum fell victim to its star's gravitational pull and stopped rotating.
+Millions of years ago, Crepus Culum fell victim to its star's gravitational pull and became tidally locked.
 The side of Crepus Culum closest to its star is stuck in a brutally hot, never ending day, while its far side is stuck in a freezing, perpetual night.
 Only a thin band around the center of the planet, which is trapped in twilight, is habitable.
 That's where we're headed."

 Doog: "Alright folks.
 I've been dropped off on a landing platform outside Crepus Culum's largest industry, the Wind-Gen Corporation.
 This facility sits in the habitable zone a few hundred miles from the day side of the planet.
 Because it is closer to the day side, this particular section of the habitable zone is known as Dawnland.
 There is a steady warm breeze emanating from the day side."